Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Experiments

-\textbf{Ablation On Components of Q-MambaIR.} The vanilla backbone demonstrates the feasibility of low-bit quantization.
-Our proposed RFA has significantly improve flexibility of quantization range allocation, improving the performance of the quantized MambaIR.
-As shown in \cref{tab:ablation}, the incorporation of DLS alone improves accuracy by 1.05 dB on Urban100 compared to the baseline.
-However, using RFA alone cannot fully recover the truncation loss in the SSM.
-When combined with RFA, our method achieves superior detail preservation, reaching a PSNR of 32.43 dB.
-This narrows the accuracy gap to the corresponding real-valued MambaIR to only 1.5\%, highlighting the effectiveness of the proposed approach.
+We incorporate DLS and/or RFA into MambaIR and quantize it to 4-bit.
+The experimental results are summarized in Tab.~\ref{tab:ablation}, where we report the PSNR values on four test benchmarks.
+The vanilla backbone demonstrates the feasibility of low-bit quantization.
+As shown in Tab.~\ref{tab:ablation}, the incorporation of DLS alone improves the accuracy by 1.05\,dB on Urban100 compared to the baseline, confirming the importance of input-adaptive quantization for SSM activations.
+Using RFA alone yields marginal gains (+0.01\,dB), as it cannot fully recover the truncation loss caused by static activation ranges.
+When DLS and RFA are combined, they complement each other: DLS addresses activation quantization while RFA refines weight discretization, achieving superior detail preservation with a PSNR of 32.43\,dB.